-Andrew has more than 25 years experience serving the natural environment and leading environmental organisations.
+Andrew has more than 30 years experience serving the natural environment and leading environmental organisations.

 Andrew believes that invasive species, along with climate change, is one of this century’s two greatest threats to Australia’s natural environment yet invasive species are without the high-level attention they deserve.

 He is confident that if we learn from the litany of invasive species disasters of the past and bring a science-based approach to the complex and seemingly daunting threat of invasive species, we can make progress.
-He believes in the value of involving the community in tackling complex environmental issues.
+He believes in the value of involving the community and other allies in tackling complex environmental issues.

 He chairs the Decade of Biosecurity steering group and is a member of the national Environmental Biosecurity Advisory Group, the National Biosecurity Strategy Implementation Committee, the national Feral Cat Taskforce, the National Feral Deer Action Plan working group and the Norfolk Island Argentine Ant Eradication Program working group.
 He is president of 4nature.

 Until 2018 he was a member of the NSW Biosecurity Advisory Committee representing the Nature Conservation Council of NSW and the Biosecurity Queensland Ministerial Advisory Committee, representing Queensland Conservation Council.
 In 2018 he was a member of the National Biosecurity Statement drafting group.

 Andrew works on the land of the Gandangara and Darug people.